AkshayKanathur/MFA_System/README.md

 # Multi-Factor Authentication System

-A Multi-Factor Authentication (MFA) system built using Flask, CSS, HTML, and JavaScript to enhance security by requiring multiple authentication factors.
+A team-developed MFA system built using Flask, HTML, CSS, and JavaScript, designed to enhance security by requiring multiple authentication factors.
+This system strengthens account protection by adding an extra layer of verification, reducing the risk of unauthorized access.

 ## Run Locally